 When you’re at the AQ Courtyard, it looks like all the learning you’ll do is above ground.
 However, don’t let your eyes fool you.
 There is also a vast network of faculty buildings and lecture rooms underground as well, so you can avoid getting wet on a typical Vancouver rainy day.

-This $65 million project will create a 100,000 square feet space dedicated to the students of the SFU Burnaby campus.
-It will include a student club centre, nap room, gaming lounge, community kitchen, rehearsal spaces, and much more.
-Once the new SUB is complete, it will add even more colour to the already vibrant student life.
+This $65 million project has a 113,000 square feet space dedicated to the students of the SFU Burnaby campus.
+It includes a student club center, nap room, gaming lounge, community kitchen, rehearsal spaces, and much more.
+While the new SUB is slowly opening since August 2021 (due to COVID), surely it already adds even more color to SFU’s already vibrant student life.

 GEC Burnaby Heights